CAB Logo - Adviceguide home page link

 • a liable person, including a person who is jointly liable

-• an aggrieved person.
-This is a person who is directly affected by the decision, for example, the administrator of the estate of a liable person who has died.
+• an aggrieved person - this is a person who is directly affected by the decision, for example, the administrator of the estate of a liable person who has died

 Appeals to alter the valuation band of a property